matthewwilfred/matthewwilfred.github.io/_posts/2016-10-23-DSI-project2.md

 - R&B
 - Reggae

-These genres also failed to break into Top 10, with the very significant exception of __Jazz__, which spiked up in its third week but __quickly fell off the chart altogether__ by its sixth week since entering the chart.
-Pairing this observation with the fact that __Jazz only appeared on the charts 5 times__ throughout the entire period covered by this dataset, as shown by the first chart, indicates that while Jazz rarely appeared in the Top 100, when it did it went straight up to the top, reaching number 7 before falling back to obscurity in the space of a month.
+These genres also failed to break into Top 10, with the very significant exception of Jazz, which spiked up in its third week but quickly fell off the chart altogether by its sixth week since entering the chart.
+Pairing this observation with the fact that Jazz only appeared on the charts 5 times throughout the entire period covered by this dataset, as shown by the first chart, indicates that while Jazz rarely appeared in the Top 100, when it did it went straight up to the top, reaching number 7 before falling back to obscurity in the space of a month.

 One last feature of the line chart bears mentioning: __the bottom right hand corner is empty space__.
-You can imagine this area being bounded roughly by the two lines __Median Ranking = 50__ in the y-axis and __Week = 30__ in the x-axis.
+You can imagine this area being bounded roughly by the two lines Median Ranking = 50 in the y-axis and Week = 30 in the x-axis.
 What this tells us is that for this dataset:

 - Once a song has been in the charts for more than 30 weeks, when it falls out of the top 50 it generally disappears off the Top 100 altogether.

+### Conclusions

+placeholder text